K-12 and Teacher Education

 My Community, Our Earth (MyCOE) - My Community, Our Earth was created in the year 2002 through public and private partnerships, in preparation for the World Summit for Sustainable Development (WSSD) in Johannesburg, South Africa, to address sustainable development issues, including biodiversity, climate change, poverty eradication, fresh water supply, and urbanization.
 MyCOE approaches the theme of sustainable development using a geographic perspective that allows innovative responses to local community challenges.

-Teacher's Guide to Modern Geography - The resources include instructional and resource materials designed to improve the preparation of teachers (preservice and inservice) to teach geography.
+Teacher's Guide to Modern Geography - This project produced resources to improve the preparation of teachers (preservice and inservice) to use spatial thinking concepts for geography instruction.
+Funded by FIPSE in the U.S. Department of Education.

 The Geographic Advantage: An AAG Companion Website for Understanding the Changing Planet - A set of 11 online geographic investigations for teaching and learning about research questions posed in the NRC (2010) report, Understanding the Changing Planet: Strategic Directions for the Geographical Sciences.